How to Prepare your Garden for Winter

 3. Compost.
 Like fermented foods kombucha and kimchi, not all compost is equal in quality.
 Whether it’s your homemade compost or compost purchased from a soil building business, the quality depends upon the source materials.
 Although compost, like manure, is an excellent source of organic matter and diverse soil organisms, compost alone is unlikely to replenish all of your soil fertility needs.

 4. Leaves.
-Deciduous leaves are often plentiful in the fall, and most of your neighbors will even “help” you by raking and putting them into bags.
+Deciduous leaves are often plentiful in the fall, and most of your neighbours will even “help” you by raking and putting them into bags.
 You can then sneak across the street and relieve them of their “trash.”
 Spread the leaves across your garden to create an excellent physical barrier that will slowly decompose and release nutrients throughout the winter and early spring.
 Avoid oak leaves, since they take much longer to decay.
 I also highly recommend mowing the leaves before spreading them to increase the rate of decomposition.
 Before seeding and planting in the spring, rake excess leaves away and add them to your compost pile.

 If, like me, you love watching seeds germinate and grow, consider sowing cover crops in the early fall.
 The best time for sowing a cover crop depends upon your hardiness zone.
 All cover crops, once established, will protect soil from weathering events (rain, snow, and freeze and thaw cycles), improve soil structure, and decrease the loss of nutrients from leaching.
 Legumes, like vetch, clovers, and fava beans, will contribute an additional boost of nitrogen in the spring once they are incorporated back into the soil, and their roots decompose.
 Consider a cover crop mix, such as winter rye and fava beans, to optimize benefits.